 verify that the network manager on your computer is actually trying to connect by this cable;

-ip link set dev eth0 up or
+sudo ip link set dev eth0 up for activating the interface,

-If you are connected by wireless:
+If you are connecting by wireless:

 verify that the network manager on your computer is actually trying to connect to the wireless network named as your network community (with default configuration is